AOF-Dev/MCinaBox/README.md

 ## Usage

 ### Install
-1. Download the lastest APK and runtime pack to your Android phone.
+1. Download the latest APK and runtime pack to your Android phone.
 2. Install APK and start it at least one time.
 3. Copy the runtime to ```/sdcard/Android/data/com.aof.mcinabox/files/MCinaBox/runtimepack/```
 4. Then start APK and find ```Launcher Set``` to import the runtime pack.